nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 This command accepts a keyword and searches the activity list for activities with names that contain the keyword.

 #### 3.6.1 Current Implementation
-* This feature is called by the user when the “find” command is entered into the command line.
+* This feature is called by the user when the `find` command is entered into the command line.
 The string following the command is the keyword to match activity names to.
 * The Parser will create a FindCommand object.
-* The FindCommand will invoke its own executeCommand() method.
+* The FindCommand will invoke its own `executeCommand()` method.
-    * The Parser's lastShownList will be cleared.
+    * The Parser's `lastShownList` will be cleared.
-    * Then it will loop through activityList to find activities with names that contain the keyword.
+    * Then it will loop through `activityList` to find activities with names that contain the keyword.
-    * If one is found, it will be added to lastShownList.
+    * If one is found, it will be added to `lastShownList`.
-    * printResults() of the Ui will be called:
+    * `printResults()` of the Ui will be called:
-        * If lastShownList is not empty, it will print the matching activities.
+        * If `lastShownList` is not empty, it will print the matching activities.
         * Else, it will respond to the user that there are no tasks which match the given keyword.

 ![find seq diagram](https://imgur.com/Icg5rdB.png)

 ### 3.7 Filter Feature
 This feature accepts multiple space-separated keywords to search for activities with tags matching each keyword.

 #### 3.7.1 Current Implementation
-* This feature is called by the user when the “filter” command is entered into the command line.
+* This feature is called by the user when the `filter` command is entered into the command line.
 The space separated strings following the command are the keywords to match activity tags with.
 * The Parser will create a FilterCommand object.
-* The FindCommand will invoke its own executeCommand() method.
+* The FindCommand will invoke its own `executeCommand()` method.
-* The Parser's lastShownList will be cleared.
+* The Parser's `lastShownList` will be cleared.
 * For each keyword:
-    * Then it will loop through activityList to find activities with tags that contain the keyword.
+    * Then it will loop through `activityList` to find activities with tags that contain the keyword.
-    * If one is found, it will be added to lastShownList.
+    * If one is found, it will be added to `lastShownList`.
-    * printResults() method of the Ui will be called
+    * `printResults()` method of the Ui will be called
-        * If lastShownList is not empty, it will print the matching activities.
+        * If `lastShownList` is not empty, it will print the matching activities.
         * Else, it will respond to the user that there are no tasks which match the given keyword.